fuji-fabric/fuji-fabric.github.io/docs/02-Modules/core.md

   The `command_permission` module will override the `command requirement` defined in this file.

-  So, if you are hosting a dedicated Minecraft server, you can simply use `command_permission` module, and ignore this file.- File Content:
+  So, if you are hosting a dedicated Minecraft server, you can simply use `command_permission` module, and ignore this file.

+- File Content:
 <details>

 <summary>_Click to see the `default` content..._</summary>